Home » Crafts » Decoupage Basket | Hydrangea Napkins

 This fun decoupage basket was made using hydrangea napkins.
 Small beverage napkins were applied to a woven basket to decorate it for a new accessory and home decor!
-Sometimes doing crafts make me a little nervous.
-But I like to mix things up a little like I'm doing with this decoupage project.
+Sometimes, doing crafts makes me a little nervous, but I like to mix things up a little like I’m doing with this decoupage project.

-This small woven basket was used to hold Lulu Mae’s dog toys.
-But, it was time for this basket to get a makeover!
-My friend Jeanie from Create and Babble decoupaged a picnic basket years ago, and it's been on my to-do list since then.
-Let's get on with the tutorial, shall we?
+This small woven basket held Lulu Mae’s dog toys.
+But it was time for it to get a makeover!
+My friend Jeanie from Create and Babble decoupaged a picnic basket years ago, and it’s been on my to-do list since then.
+Let’s get on with the tutorial, shall we?

 Related Content: More Fun Decoupage Projects